openeuler-mirror/community/en/Mails.md

 > 2) Reply the confirm email without any modification.

 You have been out of the list after recieving the unsubcribe email.

+### Get Help

+If you meet any problem, please contact the infrastructure team via:

+- Email: infra@openeuler.org
+- IRC: #openEuler-infra(TO BE DEFINED)

+If you find any issue relevant mail list, please feel free to open an issue in [infrastructure](https://gitee.com/openeuler/infrastructure/issues)